This is a sample report using fictional veteran data. Your actual report will be generated from your own military medical record.

 DC 6260 · 38 CFR §4.87

-Tinnitus reported at post-deployment health reassessment following 2016 deployment and again at separation physical.
-MOS 0311 Infantry Rifleman involves continuous exposure to weapons fire, explosives, and heavy vehicle noise — a qualifying occupational noise exposure.
-Combined with the IED blast acoustic trauma, this is among the most consistently granted VA claims for combat infantry veterans.
-Tinnitus is assigned a single fixed rating of 10% as a standalone condition.
+Tinnitus reported at post-deployment health reassessment and again at separation physical.
+MOS 0311 Infantry Rifleman involves continuous exposure to weapons fire, explosives, and heavy vehicle noise.
+This is among the most consistently granted VA claims for combat infantry veterans — always rated at 10% as a standalone condition.

 The following criteria will be evaluated during your Compensation & Pension (C&P) examination.

-Recurrent tinnitus — this is the only rating available for tinnitus as a standalone condition under DC 6260.
-The maximum evaluation is 10 percent, whether the condition is unilateral or bilateral.
+10% Recurrent tinnitus.
+This is the only rating available under DC 6260 — the maximum evaluation is 10%, whether unilateral or bilateral.

 Sleep apnea (obstructive)